 Book with confidence: We're ABTA registered

 When a wedding is announced from one of your friends your first thought will likely veer quickly to what the stag is going to be like.
 But wait!
-Everyone want the best stag do but who is going to organise the darn thing?
+Everyone wants the best stag do but who is going to organise the darn thing?
 Is there someone who should be doing it?
 Traditionally the stag is organised by the best man, but is this still the case in a modern era where stag do’s themselves aren’t exactly traditional anymore?

 Traditionally it will fall on the best man to organise the stags last night of freedom.
 The best man is usually the best friend or a family member.
 It is a sensible choice as they will know the stag the best out of everyone, and it will also provide someone to blame if it all goes wrong!